Date Ideas for New Parents

 💡 Don't talk about the meditation afterward.
 Let the quiet do its work into the tea.

-8. Love Letter Exchange
+8. Voice-Memo Love Note

 The new-parent reality